ma-sharifi/designpattern-demo/README.md

 # Behavioral Design Patterns:
 ##Strategy

+The strategy pattern allows us to change the behavior of an algorithm at runtime.
-Strategy is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
+Strategy: is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
 Strategy pattern is also known as Policy Pattern.
 We define multiple algorithms and let client application pass the algorithm to be used as a parameter.
 One of the best examples of a strategy pattern is the Collections.sort() method that takes Comparator parameter.
 Based on the different implementations of Comparator interfaces, the Objects are getting sorted in different ways.
 ￼